subisarkar/JexoSim/README.md

 Citing
 ------

-If you use JexoSim in your reserach, please cite:
+If you use JexoSim in your research, please cite:

 Sarkar, S., Madhusudhan, N. Papageorgiou, A.  M (2020).
 JexoSim: A time domain simulator of exoplanet transit spectroscopy with JWST.
 Monthly Notices of the Royal Astronomical Society 491(1), pp. 378-397.
 (10.1093/mnras/stz2958)